 When Dock is not out in the field, he and his wife, Jane, spend their time driving to soccer practices with their four children: Audrey, Ella, Ava Rees, and Charlie.
 Dock is always available to speak with you personally at 888-954-5555 or at firstname.lastname@example.org.

 Dave “Dmac” McGlashan

 Amanda is a North Carolina native and an honors graduate from Appalachian State University.
-She earned her degree in journalism, and served as president of the ASU climbing team and executive member of the Club Sports program.
-After college, she moved to Boulder, Colorado, to work for Climbing magazine, SNEWS magazine, and a digital marketing company.
+She earned a bachelor’s degree in journalism, and served as president of the ASU climbing team and student executive of the Club Sports program.
+After college, she moved to Boulder, Colorado, to be an editor for Climbing magazine and SNEWS magazine, before starting with a digital marketing agency.
+Amanda is a Wilderness First Responder and also spends some time as a field instructor for our fall school group programs.
 After work and on weekends, Amanda can be found trail running and mountain biking in the beautiful western NC mountains.

 Stacey began her outdoor pursuits exploring the Rocky Mountains during childhood camping trips with her family.
 Her passion for outdoor education continued during a college semester abroad in Wales.
 She has a bachelor of arts in journalism from Drake University, and a bachelor of science in environmental studies from Shenandoah University.
 Stacey was a writer and editor for several years before transitioning into the world of outdoor education.
 She enjoys backpacking, traveling, running, and nature photography.
 She is a Wilderness First Responder.